HarshdeepKahlon/hiring2020/README.md

 # Hiring Status - COVID-19
 This document will be updated regularly as new information becomes available.
+If you are finding the document difficult to navigate through, you can use our website instead which has a search functionality - [www.hiring20.com](https://hiring20.com/)

+If you are on mobile, click "View all of README.md" below to expand the list.

 **You can also follow us on social media for regular job and status updates.**
 1. **Twitter** - [@hiring2020](https://twitter.com/hiring2020)
 2. **Facebook** - [Hiring2020](https://www.facebook.com/pg/hiring20/)

-If you are on mobile, click "View all of README.md" below to expand the list.

 **Contribute by making a pull request or drop us a message on Twitter at [@hiring2020](https://twitter.com/hiring2020)**